Updated: Dec 21, 2022

 How does it work?

-Mindfulness meditation requires you to observe your thoughts with honesty and then let them go.
+Mindfulness meditation requires you to observe your thoughts with honesty; and then, let them go.
 So, instead of trying to change or stop thoughts, I encourage you to acknowledge them.
 Once you’ve acknowledged your thoughts, it’s time to label them.
 Label them as "thought" or "feeling."
-And, after you’ve labeled it, release them.
+And, after you’ve labeled them, release them.
 Mindfulness meditation also requires you to focus on your breathing for a few minutes during the day to clear your mind of clutter or negative thoughts.

 6. Connect With Nature Every Day

 Technology surrounds us.
-A way to break our technological fixation is to take time daily to connect with nature.
+A way to break our technological fixation is to take daily time to connect with nature.
+And we cannot ignore our connection with nature.
 A walk in nature reminds us of the beauty that’s all around us.
-Let’s not ignore our connection with nature.
 At the very least, make a daily effort to step outside and breath deeply for 5 minutes!

 If you need deeper guidance making self-care a priority in your life, click here to book a complimentary consultation call.